12 Minute Read

 15. Keep your blinds and curtains closed during the day.

 Yeah, you might feel like a vampire blocking out any shred of light creeping in, but the payoff could be worth it.
-According to the U.S. Department of Energy, 76% of sunlight that hits standard double-pane windows enters to become heat.(3) If you still want to let natural light in (and we don’t blame you), open the curtains or blinds that don’t let direct sunlight in.
+The U.S. Department of Energy says that 76% of sunlight that hits standard double-pane windows enters to become heat.3 And that means your A/C unit will be cranking to try to produce the cool air in your house—which is bad news for your electric bill.
+If you still want to let natural light in (and we don’t blame you), open the curtains or blinds that don’t let direct sunlight in.

 16. Wash your clothes in cold water.

 Guess what?
 You can wash your clothes in cold water and they’ll still get clean.
-The U.S. Department of Energy says two of the best ways to reduce the amount of energy your home eats up is by using less water and using a cooler water temperature.
-Just moving that temperature setting on the washer from hot to warm could cut each load’s energy use in half!(4)
+The U.S. Department of Energy says two of the best ways to cut down on the amount of energy your home eats up is by using less water and using a cooler water temperature.
+Just moving that temperature setting on the washer from hot to warm could cut each load’s energy use in half!4

 17. Shut the doors!

-Keeping the doors closed to rooms you aren’t using could save you a bundle!
-Your A/C won’t have to keep pumping air to those closed rooms, which means it’ll have less square footage to cool off and work more efficiently doing it.
+It might sound weird, but keeping the doors closed to rooms you aren’t using could save you a bundle!
+Your A/C won’t have to keep pumping air to those closed rooms, which means it’ll have less square footage to cool off and it’ll work more efficiently doing it.
+Simple fixes like this can impact your energy bill in a big way.

-Take advantage of the warm weather and start doing your workouts outside.
-Jog around your neighborhood, do yoga in the park, or even go for a swim!
-The average gym membership will run you about $58 a month.(5) That doesn’t sound like a big deal until you realize that’s almost $700 a year!
-Even if you just suspend your gym membership during the warmer months of April–October, you could save about $400!
+Since gyms have been closed this spring, you’ve probably already discovered you can break a sweat without ever having to step into a fitness center.
+Take advantage of the warm weather and keep doing your workouts outside.
+Jog around your neighborhood, do yoga in the backyard, or even do a fitness class on YouTube.
+If you just suspend your gym membership during the warmer months of April–October, you could save about $400–500!

 20. Save $700 by shopping for insurance with the help of an independent insurance agent.